nickvourd/COM-Hunter/README.md

 Compile `com_hunter_*.x64.o` and `com_hunter_*.x86.o`.<br />
 Move both object files into the `com_hunter_*/` directories.<br />

+ℹ️ To use the BOF modules, simply load `com_hunter_bof.cna` into Cobalt Strike.

-To clean build artifacts, go into evary `src` directory and execute:
+ℹ️ To clean build artifacts, go into evary `src` directory and execute:

 ```
 make clean